 In this case, you need to make sure that whichever shoe you picked is both flexible and lightweight.
-A good walking shoe would weigh between 10-32 ounces.
+A good walking shoe would weigh between 10 to 32 ounces.
 The reason why you would need a lightweight shoe is that it's easier to move around in them on any surface.
 Same is the case with flexibility.

 A good way to check whether the shoe is too flexible or just the right amount is to try twisting the shoe at the sole.
 If it twists to a certain degree without twisting completely, then it's at the right amount.